 - If you graduated high school more than 2 years ago, you will have to take placement tests in both math and English/reading.

 - If you graduated from high school within the last 2 years

 - you will automatically be placed in an appropriate math class based on your high school grades.
 If you are not happy with your math placement, feel free to ask to be tested for math.
 You never know, you might score higher!

-- you may not have to test in English/Reading.
+- you may not have to test in English/reading.
 It depends upon the grades you received on your SAT, Regents or ACT.
-Admissions staff will evaluate your high school transcript to determine what placement tests .
-Generally speaking, you will NOT need to test in English/Reading if you...
+Admissions staff will evaluate your high school transcript to determine what placement tests you need.
+Generally speaking, you will NOT need to test in English/reading if you...

 • Scored 500 or higher on the SAT

 • Scored 75 or higher on NYS Regents Exam